-A global network of long-term measurement sites has been established and is producing new information on how CO_2 and water vapor between the terrestrial biosphere and atmosphere vary across a broad spectrum of biomes, climates, and timescales.
+A global network of long term measurement sites has been established and is producing new information on how CO_2 and water vapor between the terrestrial biosphere and atmosphere vary across a broad spectrum of biomes, climates and time scales.
 The science generated so far indicates that rates of net carbon uptake by tropical and temperate forests are substantial and exceed estimates previously generated with biospheric modeling systems.
-Gross primary productivity of forest ecosystems may not be constant, but may depend on plant architecture (e.g., on leaf area), foliage photosynthetic capacity, and the amount of sunlight absorbed.
+Gross primary productivity of forest ecosystems may not be constant, but may depend on plant architecture (e.g., on leaf area), foliage photosynthetic capacity and the amount of sunlight absorbed.

-Carbon net ecosystem exchange of broadleaved deciduous forests strongly depends on length of growing season, but is sensitive to perturbations such as droughts, clouds, winter snow cover, and early thawing, too.
+Carbon net ecosystem exchange of broad-leaved deciduous forests strongly depends on length of growing season, but are sensitive to perturbations such as droughts, clouds, winter snow cover and early thawing, too.
 Concerning conifer forests, the conclusions are not as unifying.
-Seasonal and annual sums of net carbon exchange by boreal, semiarid, temperate, and humid conifers differ among one another and for different physiological reasons.
+Seasonal and annual sums of net carbon exchange by boreal, semi-arid, temperate and humid conifers differ among one another and for different physiological reasons.